 3. La Sabaneta Prison

 La Sabaneta Prison is located in Venezuela, South America.
 The facilities of the prison are designed to house 15,000 prisoners but actually house 25,000.
 The prison is greatly understaffed, with approximately 1 guard for every 150 inmates.
 The prison is known for its violent incidents.
 A violent gun battle in 1994 resulted in the death of 108 prisoners.
 Additionally, 196 prisoners were killed and 624 wounded because of jail violence in 1995.

 2. Tadmor Prison

 Tadmor Military Prison in Palmyra, Syria is known as one of the most oppressive prisons for a prisoner to serve time in the world.
 Amnesty International has stated that “every aspect of it was designed to dehumanize its inhabitants.”
 The most notorious event in the prison’s history was in June 1980.
 President Hafez al-Assad survived an attack on his life by the Muslim Brotherhood.
-It was reported that he orders soldiers to execute every prisoner in sight in retaliation for the attack.
-Tadmor was closed down in 2001, but reopened in 2011.
+It was reported that they ordered soldiers to execute every prisoner insight in retaliation for the attack.
+Tadmor was closed down in 2001 but reopened in 2011.
 It is no less brutal today.

 1. Carandiru Penitentiary